 Skipsea Withow Mere was once among many meres, or lakes, across Holderness that resulted from retreating glaciation, and may have been one of the larger ones.
 Hornsea Mere still exists but Withow was being consumed by coastal erosion some four centuries ago.

-The eastern remnant, a lake margin marked by beds of peat and sediments, is a Site of Special Scientific Interest, and a number of studies have been conducted over recent years.
+The eastern remnant, a lake margin marked by beds of peat and sediments, is a Site of Special Scientific Interest (SSSI), and a number of studies have been conducted over recent years.

 Organic material within the peat layers is dated as being nearly 10,000 years old at the bottom and around 4,500 years at the top.

 Meanwhile, erosion by the sea is relentless.
 The pictures are of the track leading to Withow from Cliff Road, off Hornsea Road, Skipsea.
-Taken on 5th August 2011, 30th April 2012, and 26th May 2013, they depict cliff recession over a period of 22 months.
+Taken on 5th August 2011, 30th April 2012, and 26th May 2013, they depict cliff recession over a period of twenty-two months.

 (On the left of the first picture, a concrete base can be seen.
 Some satellite imagery shows the cliff top community still situated on the seaward side of the track.)

 Further along, the path is lost completely [30/04/12].